Euploea klugii: Description

 The underside is similar, but paler brown and not glossed with blue.
 The centre of the forewing is dark, the spots are more clearly defined, subterminal and terminal series are more or less complete.
 The antennae are black.
-The head, thorax and abdomen are velvety brown, and the head and thorax speckled with bluish white.
+The head, thorax, and abdomen are velvety brown, and the head and thorax are speckled with bluish white.

 In the kollari race the upperside is very dark olive brown, paling to lighter brown towards the termen; both wings have a complete or nearly complete series of subterminal and terminal white spots, the former larger than the latter, in the forewing decreasing in size towards, and curving inwards opposite.
 The apex; in the hindwing, elongate oval, much larger than the terminal spots, these latter very regular, two in each interspace in the forewing, obsolete towards the apex.
 The underside is pale olive brown, with the spots as on the upperside, with the addition in the forewing of two to four discal spots, the largest two in the interspace, and a small costal spot; in the hindwing of one or two discal specks.
 Antennae very dark brown; head, thorax and abdomen dark brown, the former two speckled sparsely with white.